Tschaul/twister-react/README.md

 Its builds upon [twister-lib-js](https://github.com/tschaul/twister-lib-js) which enables browser-side-cryptography meaning that the private twister key is generated in the browser and does not leave the browser.
 It is meant to be used together with a remote twister-proxy that is accessable from anywhere enabeling a normal web-like usage.
 Because of browser-side-cryptorgraphy communatication is secured end-to-end and the twister-proxy is highly exchangeable.

+twister-react ist currently in alpha phase.
+Use at your own risk.

 ## Missing Features

 * User Search